outisdz/reversync/README.md

 ## 📦 Requirements

 - Python 3.7+
-- No external dependencies (uses Python standard library).
+- The `client.py` file on the **target/victim** machine has no external dependencies and uses only the Python standard library.

 ---